-- Talking to parents and carers about the games their children play and help them identify whether they are appropriate - Supporting parents in identifying the most effective way of safeguarding their children by using parental controls and child safety mode - Talking to parents about setting boundaries and time limits when games are played - Highlighting relevant resources - Making our children aware of the dangers including of online grooming and how to keep themselves safe - Making our children aware of how to report concerns
+• talking to parents and carers about the games their children play and help them identify whether they are appropriate

+- supporting parents in identifying the most effective way of safeguarding their children by using parental controls and child safety mode - talking to parents about setting boundaries and time limits when games are played - highlighting relevant resources - making our children aware of the dangers including of online grooming and how to keep themselves safe - making our children aware of how to report concerns

-Peer on peer abuse
+Child on child abuse

-Children can abuse other children (often referred to as peer on peer abuse, peer relationship abuse, child on child abuse and teenage relationship abuse).
+Children can abuse other children and this is often referred to as child on child abuse.
 This is most likely to include, but may not be limited to:

-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse

-- causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery) - 'Upskirting' is where someone takes a picture under a person's clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse' - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery) - 'Upskirting' is where someone takes a picture under a person's clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 It is a criminal offence.
 Anyone of any gender, can be a victim. - initiation/hazing type violence and rituals

-Staff are clear on our procedures with regards to peer on peer abuse and do not take it any less serious than adult to child abuse; they are aware that it should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-We ensure that we apply the same thresholds with children as with adults.
+Staff are clear on our procedures with regards to child on child abuse and do not take it any less serious than adult to child abuse; they are aware that it should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+We ensure that we apply the same thresholds.

+In our school we have referred to the Respectful School Communities toolkit for advice on creating a culture in which sexual harassment of all kinds is treated as unacceptable.
 In our school we actively teach children about bullying, keeping safe and how to show respect and be appropriate on line through our PSHE and RSE curriculum.
 We reflect with children on positive behaviours and relationships using our school mantra 'We all matter' as part of our preventative strategies and our Well-being Lunch clubs.
-Where there is an incident of peer on peer abuse, child on child abuse, the children involved - both the "perpetrator" and "victim" will be supported and their parents/guardians involved.
-We ask 'What is the behaviour saying?' in light of the perpetrator's actions and look for support as deemed appropriate.
+Where there is an incident of child on child abuse, the children involved - both the "perpetrator" and "victim" will be supported and their parents/guardians involved.
+We ask, 'What is the behaviour saying?' in light of the perpetrator's actions and look for support as deemed appropriate.

-Where sexual violence or sexual harassment between children is alleged then the school follows the guidance issued by the DfE in 2021.
-Sexual violence and sexual harassment between children guidance
+Where sexual violence or sexual harassment between children is alleged then the school follows the guidance issued by the DfE in Part 5 of Keeping Children Safe in Education 2022.